vinceskahan/weewx-getting-started/README.md

 WeeWX supports many dozens of weather station vendors and models, as well as a variety of external sources of data such as MQTT.
 It can also (optionally) upload your weather data to a variety of external sites such as Weather Underground.

-WeeWX is is extremely extensible, with many dozens of user-developed additions and integrations you may choose to add, including user-developed dashboards presenting the available data in a variety of ways.
-It runs on basically any hardware that can run a modern python version 3.7 or later and can be installed in multiple ways, including via pre-built packages installable onto the most common unix/linux platforms.
+WeeWX is extremely extensible, with many dozens of user-developed additions and integrations you may choose to add, including user-developed dashboards presenting the available data in a variety of ways.
+It can run on basically any hardware that can run a modern python version 3.7 or later and may be installed in multiple ways, including via pre-built packages installable onto the most common unix/linux platforms.

 User support is done via the weewx-user [Google Group](https://groups.google.com/g/weewx-user) that you may subscribe to and view via a web browser, or alternately choose to receive posts via email.